 A strong partnership with the Boeing Center and MUSC led to our district receiving $17,000 to support wellness programs in our schools!
 Springfield Elementary was named the grand prize winner for the MUSC Wellness program at a Wellness Acheivement Celebration on May 22nd.
 15 schools in the district received a $1,000 achievement award for successfully completing a wellness checklist and Springfield received an additional $2,000 for being the overall winner.

 All of our outstanding achievements are a testament to the hard work of our administrators, teachers, parents, and students.
-As we prepare to close out this school year, our district will never waver in our mission to provide high quality educational services to every student.
+As we begin another school year, our district will never waver in our mission to provide high quality educational services to every student.
 With your ongoing support we will overcome every challenge and make a difference in the lives of our students.

 Together we can continue to make Greenwood School District 50 a place of which we can all be proud….AND THEN SOME!

 Dr. Darrell Johnson